 7.1.1.
-Schema file naming conventions
+Schema, registry, and profile file naming conventions

-Standard Redfish schema files published in the repository, or those created by others and re-published, shall follow a set of naming conventions.
+Standard Redfish schema, registry, and profile files published in the repository, or those created by others and re-published, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
+Spaces shall not be part of file names.